zzeekk/spark-temporalquery/README.md

   Note: this function only works on intervalDef's of type ClosedInterval.

 ## Builds
-Spark-temporalquery is built and released for Scala 2.11 with Spark 2.4.x and Scala 2.12 with Spark 3.x.
+Spark-temporalquery is built and released for Scala 2.12 and Scala 2.13 with Spark 3.x.
-Spark 3.x does not support Scala 2.11.
-Newer versions of Spark 2.4.x would support Scala 2.12, but there is no spark-temporalquery release for this combination.

-Note that Spark 2.4 needs Java version 8, whereas Spark 3.x is compatible with Java 8/11/17.
+Newest Spark 3.x versions are compatible with Java 11/17.
 See also https://spark.apache.org/docs/latest/#downloading.

 ## Troubleshooting